SamButtonow20/AI-Algorithms-Project-3-CSC429/README.md

 ## Task 1 – SGD (Rizik)

-My task was to implement and analyze the behavior of vanilla SGD with different learning rates.
-I trained the model using three fixed learning rates (`0.1`, `0.01`, `0.001`) and one version where the learning rate decreases over time using the formula:
+Implemented and analyzed the behavior of vanilla SGD with three fixed learning rates: `0.1`, `0.01`, and `0.001`.
+Additionally, a version using a decreasing learning rate was included, based on the formula:

 ```math
 η_t = η_0 / (1 + k * t)